 One of the ways to structure this is to designate a marital trust created under the husband’s will as the IRA beneficiary.
 If structured properly, the husband’s executor can elect to treat the IRA as qualified terminable interest (“QTIP”) property for estate tax purposes.
 This allows the IRA to qualify for the 100% estate tax marital deduction upon the husband’s demise.
 The surviving spouse will be considered the sole beneficiary of the IRA if he or she has the right to the trust income at least annually and/or an equivalent power to demand access to the income, and there are no non-individuals who are beneficiaries of the trust.

-The problem lies in situations where there are distributions from the IRA to the trust that are not currently distributed to the spouse.
+However, there can be problems if there are distributions from the IRA to the trust that are not currently distributed to the spouse.
 In that case, the spouse is not considered the sole beneficiary of the trust.
-Depending on the terms of the trust, this can cause the IRA payout to have to use the measuring life for purposes of IRA distributions of that of the oldest – i.e., the wife – beneficiary – even after the wife’s demise.
+Depending on the terms of the trust, this can cause the IRA payout to have to use the measuring life for purposes of IRA distributions of that of the oldest – i.e., the wife – the beneficiary – even after the wife’s demise.
 This can significantly reduce the number of years that the IRA can have continued tax-free growth and reduce the amount that will pass to the couple’s children.

-Of course, given the complexities of the IRA rules it is imperative that IRA owners speak to their trusted financial advisors.
+Given the complexities of the IRA rules, it is crucial that IRA owners speak to their trusted financial advisors.
 This is especially true for owners of larger IRAs.